CrystalTechSAS/jcrystal_documentation/server/webservices.md

 Once again, you don't have to worry about parsing the response since jCrystal does this for you.

 ### Routes

-The **method name**, **name of the class** where the method is defined and the **package where the class** are used to define the route of the web service.
+The **method name**, **name of the class** where the method is defined and the **package where the class is**, are used to define the route of the web service.
 That's why jCrystal doesn't support **methods on the same class with the same name**.

-The URL of each web service is built by adding these string elements to the  the defined root of the web services (`/api` by default):
+The URL of each web service is built by adding these string elements to the defined root of the web services (`/api` by default):

 - The name of the package after the folder `controllers` with each folder separated by `/`.
 As an example, if the controller is `company.example.controllers.mobile.test`, this string would be `mobile/test/`.
 -  The name of the class without the prefix `Manager`.
 As an example, if the controller is in the class `ManagerUser`, this string would be `user`.